 Another type of migraine headache is known as a classic migraine.
 These headaches are often preceded by an “aura”(unusual visual sensations, such as blotches or sparkles) or by sensations of weakness, numbness, or tingling.
 The victim may also experience nausea, vomiting, cold hands and feet, and a feeling of soreness or exhaustion afterward.
 Though these headaches are just as severe as the common migraine, they generally do not last as long (24 hours or less).

 To list and describe all the many types of headaches would fill an entire book.
-Some other types of headaches include those due to cervical or neck aches, dental problems, eye disorders, allergies, and sinuses.
+Some other types include those due to cervical or neck aches, dental problems, eye disorders, allergies, and sinuses.
+High altitudes and altitude sickness are also common causes, especially for people who have recently located to the Denver area.
 Two very serious, though much less common, causes of headaches are brain tumors and inflammation of the membranes covering the brain.
 This is why it is very important to have a thorough examination to determine the type and source of headache pain.

 A headache can be serious.
 Before you get to the point of regular pain or worse, schedule a complimentary consultation with our qualified chiropractic doctor today!